jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-17.md

 The law of the Ripuarians admits of this trial, only when a person had no witnesses to appear in his justification.
 Now a woman, that could not prevail upon any one relation to defend her cause, or a man that could not produce one single witness to attest his honesty, were, from those very circumstances, sufficiently convicted.

-Thus, the trial by combat and the trial by hot iron and boiling water showed=
+Thus, the trial by combat and the trial by hot iron and boiling water showed:
 - an agreement between those laws and the manners of the people
 - that the laws were unjust in themselves than productive of injustice
 - that the effects were more innocent than the cause